Dynamsoft/barcode-reader-javascript-samples/hello-world/react-hooks/README.md

 [React](https://reactjs.org/) is a JavaScript library meant explicitly for creating interactive UIs.
 Follow this guide to learn how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a React application.
 Note that in this sample we will use `TypeScript` and [Hooks](https://reactjs.org/docs/hooks-intro.html).
 Also, there is another sample `react` defining components as classes in React.

+In this guide, we will be using [`dynamsoft-barcode-reader-bundle 10.2.1000`](https://www.npmjs.com/package/dynamsoft-barcode-reader-bundle/v/10.2.1000).

 ## Official Sample

 * <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/hello-world/react-hooks/build/">Hello World in React with Hooks - Demo</a>